How we do it

 Pathways

-We partner with churches and networks to create—or strengthen—pathways that intentionally develop missional disciples and leaders.
+We partner with churches and networks to create - or strengthen - pathways that intentionally develop missional disciples and leaders.
 In many cases, these pathways exist only in part, so we come alongside to help re-think, connect, or build them more fully.

 Re-thinking vocation & Re-imagining models